MourerAlex/SMDA/README.md

 ## Short Description

 ### Objectives of measuring variable importance
 Computing variable importance aims at two goals: i) find the contribution of each input variable to the prediction, and ii) measure the dependency between the input variables and the output one.
-Most of the importance measure in Random Forests (RF) such as the MDA [2], focus on objective i) while this method aims to solve objective ii).
+Most of the importance measure in Random Forests (RF) such as the MDA (also called permutation variable importance) [2], focus on objective i) while this method aims to solve objective ii).

 ### Algorithm
 The algorithm works in several steps: